World Energy news releases.

 Formed in 2002 following the inception of electricity deregulation in Texas, GSE has become one of the premier energy consulting and management firms in the country.
 World Energy will retain the services of more than 20 GSE employees across three offices: Dallas, Fort Worth and Houston.

 Today’s deal marks the third in seven weeks for World Energy, which recently announced the acquisition of Co-eXprise’s energy procurement business and energy efficiency firm Northeast Energy Solutions.

 Management at World Energy will discuss each of its recent acquisitions, and review their impact, on the Company’s Q3 2011 earnings call, November 3rd at 10:00 a.m.
 ET.
 Interested parties can dial in at 1-866-352-2112 and enter passcode 7674892#.
 International participants may access the call by dialing 1-630-691-2779 and entering passcode 7674892#.

 About World Energy Solutions, Inc.

 This press release contains forward-looking statements that are subject to risks and uncertainties that could cause actual results to differ from those indicated in the forward-looking statements.
-Such risks and uncertainties include, but are not limited to: our revenue is dependent on actual future energy purchases pursuant to completed procurements; the demand for our services is affected by changes in regulated prices or cyclicality or volatility in competitive market prices for energy; there are factors outside our control that affect transaction volume in the electricity market; and there are other factors identified in our Annual Report on Form 10-K and subsequent reports filed with the Securities and Exchange Commission.
+Such risks and uncertainties include, but are not limited to the following: our revenue and backlog are dependent on actual future energy purchases pursuant to completed procurements; the demand for our services is affected by changes in regulated prices or cyclicality or volatility in competitive market prices for energy; the effect of acquisitions on revenue, growth, EBITDA and backlog; and there are factors outside our control that affect transaction volume in the electricity market.
+Additional risk factors are identified in our Annual Report on Form 10-K and subsequent reports filed with the Securities and Exchange Commission.